Gaza has been at risk of famine for months, experts say. Here's why they haven't declared one

 The IPC has only declared famine a few times — in Somalia in 2011, and South Sudan in 2017 and 2020, and last year in parts of Sudan’s western Darfur region.
 Tens of thousands are believed to have died in Somalia and South Sudan.

-It rates an area as in famine when at least two of three conditions are confirmed:
+It rates an area as in famine when all three of these conditions are confirmed:

 — 20% of households have an extreme lack of food, or are essentially starving.

-Note: This story was first published on July 22, 2025.
-It was updated on July 23, 2025, to correct that an area is in famine when all three of the Integrated Food Security Phase Classification’s conditions are confirmed.